 Emerson can be very distrustful of new people but he enjoys attention from the keepers, staff, and volunteers that he knows.
 His lack of trust inspires staff and volunteers to take extra steps to make him feel comfortable and safe.
-Emerson and his enclosure mate, Fenimore, show skeletal problems and are on the small side for tigers; these features are likely the result of malnutrition they suffered as cubs.
+Emerson shows skeletal problems and is on the small side for a tiger; these features are likely the result of malnutrition he suffered as a cub.
 Emerson is easily recognized by his pronounced snaggletooth.

 How Emerson Came to the Sanctuary

 Emerson was distrustful of people when he arrived at Carolina Tiger Rescue, although he quickly adjusted to friendly faces.
-He is not large for a tiger, and both he and his enclosure mate, Fenimore, show structural problems, particularly in their front shoulders, that are most likely the result of inbreeding.
+He is not large for a tiger and he shows structural problems, particularly in his front shoulders, that are most likely the result of inbreeding.
 His lack of trust inspires staff and volunteers to take extra steps to make him feel comfortable and safe.

 Emerson is known for his snaggletooth that sticks out on the left side of his mouth.
 It is very pronounced but does not cause him any discomfort or affect his quality of life.
 Emerson’s fur is a light orange and he has a very round, very lovable face!
 Emerson has especially rounded shoulders that do not sit directly under him as they should, likely a problem that resulted from poor nutrition at an early age.

-Emerson is located in Pine Forest.
-He lives with Fenimore Tiger and their enclosure is sandwiched between Madonna’s and Roscoe and Camilla’s enclosures.
-Emerson is still very wary of large groups and becomes frightened and aggressive towards them, therefore he and Fenimore are off the tour route.
+Emerson is located in Pine Forest next to Yanaba Tiger.
+Emerson is very wary of large groups and becomes frightened and aggressive towards them, therefore he is off the tour route.